 You Don’t Qualify Because You’ve Had the Card Before

 The Capital One Venture Rewards Credit Card page states explicitly that existing and previous cardholders “may not be eligible for this one-time bonus.”
 If you’re rejected for this reason, you can still call the reconsideration line and plead your case.
-If it’s been more than six months since you’ve had a Venture card, this might work in your favor.
+If it’s been more than six months since you’ve had a Capital One Venture Reward Credit Card, this might work in your favor.

-You’ll need to explain why you’re re-applying for the Venture card.
+You’ll need to explain why you’re re-applying for the Capital One Venture Reward Credit Card.
 Is it because of shifts in your spending habits?
-Or perhaps the expansion of Capital One lounges makes the Venture more enticing.
 Regardless of the reason, be prepared to explain why you’re getting this card again after closing it previously.
 Acquiring new customers is expensive and Capital One wants to make sure you’re not “gaming” them for the welcome bonus alone.

 Too Many Recent Inquiries